-- o Is not the responsibility of the club committee to organise accommodation. - Please communicate with the coaches as to which regattas the athletes will likely be attending and work with crew parents to arrange accommodation. - Novice and junior rowers require a parent help. - Many clubs and schools hold bookings year after year so it is beneficial to arrange early.
-A roster for shared evening meals in the house works well. - o Booktwizel.com for Holiday homes and air b&bs - Holidaytwizel.co.nz Camp ground at Lake Ruataniwha.
+- o Is not the responsibility of the club committee to organise accommodation. - Please communicate with the coaches as to which regattas the athletes will likely be attending and work with crew parents to arrange accommodation. - Novice and junior rowers require a parent help.
+When shared among the group it may only be one away regatta per parent.
+The parent help pays for their own accommodation. - Many clubs and schools hold bookings year after year so it is beneficial to arrange early. - Booktwizel.com for Holiday homes and air B&Bs - Holidaytwizel.co.nz Campground at Lake Ruataniwha.

 When working out accommodation costs, please ensure the coach accommodation is covered and divided equally among the crew.
-Their time is completely voluntary and this is one way of saying thank you.
-This is often the case for transport to regattas too.
+Their time is completely voluntary, and this is one way of saying thank you.
+This is often the case for transport to regattas as well.